Task Parallel Library in C#

 C# supports two types of parallelism:

-In the next article, I will discuss the Parallel For method in C# with some examples.
+In the next article, I will discuss the Parallel For Method in C# with some examples.
+Here, in this article, I try to give you an overview of the Task Parallel Library (TPL).
+I hope you enjoy this article.